cap-js/telemetry/README.md

 ## Setup

-Add `@cap-js/telemetry` to your dependencies.
+Add `@cap-js/telemetry` to your dependencies via `npm add @cap-js/telemetry`.
+That's all.

-See [Predefined Kinds](#predefined-kinds) for additional dependencies you need to bring yourself.
+The plugin can be disabled by setting environment variable `NO_TELEMETRY` to something truthy.

-Disable the plugin by setting environment variable `NO_TELEMETRY` to something truthy.
+Additionally, tracing for individual services can be diabled by annotating the service with `@cds.tracing: false`.

-Annotate services with `@cds.tracing: false` to disable all tracing for that service.
+See [Predefined Kinds](#predefined-kinds) for additional dependencies you need to bring yourself when exporting to Dynatrace or Jaeger.

 ## Predefined Kinds

-There are three predefined kinds as follows.
+There are three predefined kinds as follows:

 ### `telemetry-to-console`

 Prints traces and logs to the console.
 No additional dependencies needed.
 The default kind in both development and production.

 ### `telemetry-to-dyntrace`

 Exports traces and metrics to Dynatrace.
-Hence, a Dynatrace instance is required and the app must be bound to a Dynatrace instance.
+Hence, Dynatrace is required and the app must be bound to a Dynatrace instance.

 Use via `cds.requires.telemetry.kind = 'to-dyntrace'`.